chinkitp/git-intro/git.md

 ref: refs/heads/master
 ```
 Our HEAD currently points to the master branch of our project.
+- We can make it to point at our new `development` branch by editing the file above and replacing the text 'master' with 'development'.
+- Or, git automatically does this for us when we switch branches using the `$ git checkout xxxxxxx` command.
+It replaces the text as stated above to whatever branch we'd like to switch to.
 ## The 4 main parts of git
 A git project stores information in four areas :
 1. Repository - this is basically like your git repo’s database.